ulatrabanino/finalproject205/README.md

 How to run the program:

-1. Put all files in a directory in a code editor of your choice (we used VS Code)
-2. Create a virtual enivronment in that directory and install all of the import and from technologies (install technologies using this command: python -m pip install)
-3. Create two separate folders, one called templates and the other called uploads.
-Store imagedisplay.html, imageupload.html, and project.html in the templates folder.
-Place the jpg image in the directory you created in step one.
+1. Create a directory and virtual environment based on that newly created directory
+2. Place choice images in this directory folder path: static/images
+3. Place html files in a templates folder directory
+4. Place python file in the overall directory
 4. Activate the virtual enivronment using this command: (make sure to replace the project205env with your virtual enivronment name) .\project205env\Scripts\Activate.ps1
 5. Enter in the following commands (press enter after each line)

       $env:FLASK_APP = "finalproject.py"

-      $env:FLASK_DEBUG = "1"

       flask run